rancher/elemental/docs/upgrade.md

   name: default-os-image
   namespace: fleet-local
 spec:
-  # Set to the new RancherOS version you would like to upgrade to
+  # Set to the new Elemental version you would like to upgrade to
   osImage: quay.io/costoolkit/os2:v0.0.0
 ```

 ### Managing available versions

-An upgrade channel file ( `rancheros-v0.0.0-amd64.upgradechannel-amd64.yaml` ) file is shipped in os2 releases and can be applied in a Kubernetes cluster where the rancheros operator is installed to syncronize available version for upgrades.
+An upgrade channel file (
+`rancheros-v0.0.0-amd64.upgradechannel-amd64.yaml` ) file is shipped
+in Elemental releases and can be applied in a Kubernetes cluster where the rancheros operator is installed to syncronize available version for upgrades.

 For instance an upgrade channel file might look like this and is sufficient to `kubectl apply` it where the ros-operator is installed: